 In a survey conducted by eConsultancy, data revealed a 21% YoY increase in online orders in comparing March 2020 to March 2019.
 In a separate survey, 41% of respondents said that they were currently shopping online for things they would normally shop for in-store.

 Whilst the coronavirus pandemic is responsible for these significant changes, it adds more fuel to a growing dilemma puzzling and pressurising most fashion ecommerce retailers.
-What to do about their brick and mortar stores?
+What to do about their bricks-and-mortar stores?

 To help solve this problem, fashion retailers are instead turning to omnichannel strategies, such as direct-to-consumer.
-These marketing strategies allow fashion ecommerce retailers to offer seamless shopping experiences both online and offline, as they navigate the world of balancing brick and mortar stores with surging eCommerce sales.
+These marketing strategies allow fashion ecommerce retailers to offer seamless shopping experiences both online and offline, as they navigate the world of balancing bricks-and-mortar stores with surging ecommerce sales.

 According to the company’s annual report, the digital portion of Nike’s direct sales grew 35% during the period and outpaced all other marketing channels.
 Nike attributed its growth rate to its digital DTC sales and hailed them as a key driver of its sales for the foreseeable future.